Rate this page:

 Testing will depend on how your data is stored.
 For example, if you are using S3 buckets, make sure you’ve configured the correct permissions and use a tool, such as S3Inspector, to check whether your buckets are public.

 If your Connect app’s sharedSecret was exposed an attacker can impersonate your app, so proper security measures must be implemented to secure it.
-The sharedSecret should be encrypted and stored on the app server-side and only used during the JWT verification process.
+The sharedSecret should:

 A manual audit must be completed to identify where the sharedSecret is being used to ensure that it's not being leaked by unintended API endpoints or other functionality of your Connect app or infrastructure.